blueman7700/CSCM28/README.md

 of the program it can be run using the permissions of the person who owns that file - we will now have a open shell with Jeff's permissions??? he may have root access idk.

+The code demonstrting the buffer overflow vulnerability doesn't use any security features ('gets' simply reads in the line save saves to the variable) and the input from the user isn't checked to ensure it fits within the variable memory.

 ### Path Manipulation